GEOSX/GEOS/host-configs/Stanford/compilation_on_sherlock.md

 cd ../..
 ```

-The aforementioned process utilizes a CMake configuration file, `sherlock-gcc10.cmake`, which configuration is tested within the continuous integration process.
+The aforementioned process utilizes a CMake configuration file, `sherlock-gcc10.cmake`, which configuration is tested within the continuous integration process on GitHub.
 The file `sherlock-modules.sh` is designed to load the specific modules utilized by `sherlock-gcc10.cmake`, it ensures a successful compilation process.

 ### Step 3: Configure GEOS
-The **`geos.sh`** script takes care of configuring and compiling the GEOS simulator itself.
+The script **`geos.sh`** takes care of configuring and compiling GEOS.
 It performs these tasks:

 - It loads the necessary modules (the same as for the TPLs).
 - It retrieves the absolute path for the TPLs installation.
 - It executes the `config-build.py` script for GEOS, linking it to the previously built TPLs.
-- Finally, it compiles GEOS using `make -j`.
+- It compiles GEOS by running `make -j 4`.

 **Content of `geos.sh`:**